 Among $\sim$3000 direct-imaging sources detected in either the F322W2 or F444W band, $\sim$10\%\ of them yielded potential emission-line detections (see the $z=4.4$ \oiii\ and \ha\ line emitter in the JWST commissioning report; \citealt{rigby22}).
-Four sources were confirmed at $z>6$ after careful inspections, including the $z=6.112$ source reported in \citetalias{sun22} and three new sources at $z=6.146$, 6.279 and 6.348.
+Four sources were confirmed at $z>6$ after careful inspection, including the $z=6.112$ source reported in \citetalias{sun22} and three new sources at $z=6.146$, 6.279 and 6.348.
 All of these sources yielded secure \oiii\,$\lambda$5007 ($>5\sigma$) and \ha\ ($>3\sigma$) line detections in the coadded spectra, which could be detected in both the R and C grism data separately as long as the lines are within the wavelength coverage.
-These galaxies are referred to as P330E-z6.11, P330E-z6.15, P330E-z6.28 and P330E-z6.35 from here based on the ID of the primary target in the field and their redshifts.
+These galaxies are referred to as P330E-z6.11, P330E-z6.15, P330E-z6.28 and P330E-z6.35 hereafter based on the ID of the primary target in the field and their redshifts.

 Figure~\ref{fig:01_map} shows the locations of these $z>6$ emission-line galaxies in the mosaicked NIRCam F444W map.
 The cutout direct images, 2D spectra and 1D spectra are shown in Figure~\ref{fig:02_spec} with notable emission lines labeled.
-Among them, P330E-z6.11 and z6.28 were always observed with the flux calibrator in the same module of NIRCam, and therefore their effective integration time is $\sim$20\,min with each filter, roughly twice as that of the other two sources.
-We also note that a few other suspicious lines can be identified in the 2D spectra (e.g., the potential \hei\,$\lambda$4471 line seen for P330E-z6.15), but most of them were only detected in the spectra produced by either R or C grism, and therefore their associations with the sources are doubtful.
+Among them, P330E-z6.11 and z6.28 were always observed with the flux calibrator in the same module of NIRCam, and therefore their effective integration time is $\sim$20\,min with each filter, which is roughly twice that of the other two sources.
+We also note that a few other suspicious lines can be identified in the 2D spectra, but most of them were only detected in the spectra produced by either the R or C grism, and therefore their associations with the sources are doubtful.